enermax5555/SlotMachine_Demo/Readme.md

 - They are random elements generating
 - We have button for Spin the reels, this button become Stop while the reels are spinning.
 - We have AutoPlay button also.
-- The elements is 3 line only, basically it's chacking each row for win.
+- Basically it's checking each row for win.
 If 3 elements from same time encounter we got a winner message and the elements are begin animated.
 - With 1 winning row we get "WINNER", with 2 winning rows we get "BIG WINNER!" and with 3 we got the "MEGA WINNER!!!"
 - We also have some usefull alerts.